ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-setup-advanced.rst

 UAVCAN Setup
 ============

-This article provides guidance to setup UAVCAN protocol on Ardupilot.
+This article provides guidance to setup UAVCAN protocol on ArduPilot.

 .. tip::